Acce5sDenied/MCBE_Parkour_wiki/README.md

 Features exclusive to Bedrock edition of Minecraft that does not appear in Java.
 + no inertia i think
 + no bursting, shift glitch
++ shifting would only goes to 0.025 off edge.

 ## Numbers
 I did not look at the codes, I got these by testing.